eclipse-californium/californium/MIGRATION_HINTS.md

 In order to support peers with dynamically assigned ip-addresses, Californium introduced the `EndpointIdentityResolver` for tokens and MIDs with 2.0.
 The returned identity depends then on the implementation.
 Using the provided ones, the `PrincipalEndpointContextMatcher` enables to use the `Principal` instead of the `InetSocketAddress`.
 That is configured using the `CoapConfig.RESPONSE_MATCHING`.
 The feature is mainly useful for the side, which initially accepts traffic (usually a server) and may cause errors on the side, which initiates the traffic.
 A work-around for that is added only to a ping-exchange, which enables clients to use the `Principal`, if a ping is the first exchange.
 The plugtest clients has been adapted to demonstrate that.
 With 3.0 this will now be extended for blockwise transfers.
 If used on the server-side, that enables a client-side to PUT/POST payload, even if a quiet phase causes an address change.

+Ensure, that `onResponse(Response response)` and `onResponse(CoapResponse response)` are only called with `nonNull`.
+Some code smells seems to assume, it could be `null`, even if I can't see, that this would have been actually happen.
+Only user code may have cause this and will now cause a `NullPointerException`.

 ### Californium-Proxy2:

 The apache http-components have been updated to http-client 5.0.3 and http-core 5.0.2.